 On average, how many hours per week do I need to dedicate to the program?

 Students should anticipate spending an average of 20+ hours per week for three-credit courses and 15+ hours per week for two-credit courses.

 Do your professors have meeting hours dedicated to online students?

 Yes, professors do have dedicated office hours to speak with online students.

 Where can I find out about financing options?

 To learn more visit our Application Steps page.

 Does the Villanova online program offer scholarships?

-Scholarships available to qualified online LLM and MT candidates for Summer 2019.
+Scholarships available to qualified online LLM and MT candidates for Fall 2019.